 If you are on a department subscription, your department will set a limit on the number of tokens that can be granted to each user automatically upon request, and any further requests will have to be approved.
 Please ask your Subscription Administrator if you want to know the token rules for your subscription.

 The Recruitment Tab in the Experiment Builder by clicking Change Recruitment Target and increasing the Recruitment Target (Ns).
-You will then be asked where to take the tokens from, but the way the pop-up window looks like depends on which subscription(s) you are on.
+You will then be asked where to request the tokens from.
+The appearance of the pop-up window depends on which subscription(s) you are on.